 |The role and value of LifeQuotes|

-Whether you need $5,000 or a $25 million in coverage, we have the expertise to give you sound, unbiased advice so you can have peace of mind.
+Whether you need $10,000 in coverage or $25 million in coverage, we have the expertise to give you sound, unbiased advice so you can have peace of mind.
 We have held an A+ rating with the Better Business Bureau (BBB) for over 10 years.

 Our carriers include: